hlc1209/ecem202a_project/docs/proposal.md

 In 2018, Fernández et. al developed a real-time handwritten letter recognition system based on Raspberry Pi 3 using ConvNets which is able to achieve an accuracy of 93.4% and an average response time of 21.9 ms. This is the best performance of all similar systems that run the machine learning model offline considering accuracy, response, power consumption, and size.

-However, limitations remain on this system and major improvement can be achieved on this type of system.
-First, the machine learning model used in this system can be further compressed with proper pruning, quantization, and other model compression techniques.
+However, limitations remain on this system.
+First, the machine learning used in this system is still too large for the microcontroller.
+Also the model could be further compressed with proper pruning, quantization, and other model compression techniques.
 Second, by replacing the Raspberry Pi 3 with a low-power microcontroller (i.e., the Arduino Nano 33 BLE Sense in our case), the power consumption and size of the system can be further reduced.
-Finally and most importantly, this article only demonstrates the feasibility of individual character recognition using deep learning networks in embedded systems, and does not illustrate the performance of handwriting recognition in real-world applications where efficiency, usability, and accuracy are extremely important.
+Finally and most importantly, this article only demonstrates the feasibility of individual character recognition using deep learning networks in embedded systems, and does not illustrate the performance of handwriting recognition in real-world applications when coupled with peripherals, such as touch screen and BLE-enabled terminals.

 In 2019, Google Research uses recurrent neural network to enable seamless handwriting input on Android devices.
 Unlike traditional hand-designed heuristics to cut the handwritten input into single characters, Google build an RNN model that operates on the whole input.
 They convert a series of handwritten inputs into a sequence of Bessel curves that are fed into the RNN to get the actual written characters.